curiousoffice/playbook/methodologies/index.md

 1. **Measure** teams and projects on different areas
 2. **Analyze** measurements in order to detect the underlying issues and areas of improvements
-3. **Propose** changes and design an acton plan considering every project
+3. **Propose** changes and design an acton plan considering different scenarios
-4. **Ensure** the action plan is executed and help solving stoppers if found
+4. **Ensure** the action plan is executed and help solving stoppers
 5. **Document** lessons learned and how the plan affected the measurements
 5. Go to 1.